 b.
 Governing Law / Resolution of Disputes – Governing Law

 The Agreement and the relationship between you and CTG shall be governed by the laws of the state of New York without regard to its conflict of law provisions.
 To the extent court action is initiated to enforce an arbitration award or for any other reason consistent with the Arbitration provision herein, you and CTG agree to submit to the personal and exclusive jurisdiction of the courts located within the state of New York and waive any objection as to venue or inconvenient forum.
 The failure of CTG to exercise or enforce any right or provision of this AUP or the Subscriber Agreement shall not constitute a waiver of such right or provision.
 If any provision of this AUP or the Subscriber Agreement is found by a court of competent jurisdiction to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties’ intentions as reflected in the provision, and the other provisions of this AUP or the Subscriber Agreement remain in full force and effect.
 You agree that regardless of any statute or law to the contrary, any claim or cause of action arising out of or related to use of the service, this AUP or the Subscriber Agreement must be filed within one (1) year after such claim or cause of action arose or be forever barred.

 VI.
 Copyright and Digital Millennium Copyright Act Requirements

-CTC is committed to complying with U.S. copyright and related laws, and requires all customers and users of the Service to comply with these laws.
-Please refer to CTC’s Copyright and DMCA Enforcement Policy for a description of customer obligations and CTC’s enforcement and DMCA Agent contact information.
+CTG is committed to complying with U.S. copyright and related laws, and requires all customers and users of the Service to comply with these laws.
+Please refer to CTG’s Copyright and DMCA Enforcement Policy for a description of customer obligations and CTG’s enforcement and DMCA Agent contact information.